Pornhub blocks all Utah traffic in response to new age verification law

-SALT LAKE CITY (ABC4) — Pornhub.com has denied Utah residents access to their site as a response to the state’s new age verification laws which go into effect today, May 2.
+SALT LAKE CITY (KTVX) — Pornhub.com has denied Utah residents access to its site in response to the state’s new age verification law.

 Pornhub’s arguments